Skip to main content

 What you’ll build

-A pool screener that finds liquidity pools matching specific criteria — volume thresholds, transaction counts, and creation dates.
+A pool screener that finds liquidity pools matching specific criteria: volume thresholds, liquidity, transaction counts, and creation dates.
 This is useful for:

 • Finding high-activity pools on any network